nhsconnect/gpconnect/pages/development/development_general_api_guidance.md

 The keywords ‘**MUST**’, ‘**MUST NOT**’, ‘**REQUIRED**’, ‘**SHALL**’, ‘**SHALL NOT**’, ‘**SHOULD**’, ‘**SHOULD NOT**’, ‘**RECOMMENDED**’, ‘**MAY**’, and ‘**OPTIONAL**’ on this site are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-## Maturity roadmap ##

-At a high level, the maturity roadmap of a compliant principal GP system is expected to follow the following FHIR and business capability maturity stages.

-Refer to [Design - design principles - maturity model](designprinciples_maturity_model.html) for full details.

 ## General standards ##

 Information on the technical standards that SHALL be conformed to can be found in the sections below and throughout the GP Connect specification.